Ted Gold: Spring and summer of 1967

-In the past few months, the question of whether military agencies should be allowed to recruit on the Columbia campus has become a major issue, particularly for those students and faculty who are concerned about the war in Vietnam.
-The University Administration has maintained that it has the obligation to allow any U.S. government agency to use University facilities for military recruitment.
-Many students and faculty, however, have objected to this involvement of Columbia University in the Government's military operations.

-Twice already, President Kirk has allowed the Central Intelligence Agency to recruit students on campus, despite the protests of many students and faculty members.
-Yesterday, President Kirk provided the University's facilities for the U.S. Marine Corps for this purpose, in this case overriding the objections of student officials.
-The Marines were granted space for recruiting in John Jay Residence Hall, even though the Executive Board of the Undergraduate Dormitory Council had voted against the use of dormitory facilities for this purpose.
-The Marines were granted space for recruiting in Butler Library, even though the Columbia University Student Council was denied the use of that very spot for the draft referendum.
-Since President Kirk ignored representative student institutions in favor of the Marines, it is clear that the Administration enforces even its own rules only when it sees fit.

 Yesterday a group of 500 students, many of them members of Students for a Democratic Society, marched to John Jay Hall with the intention of questioning the recruiters about Marine atrocities in Vietnam and United States military policy throughout the world.
 However, a group of self-styled "leathernecks" sought to prevent any such peaceful confrontation.
 This violent group again and again attacked the anti-Marine demonstrators, who were trying to question the Marines and to keep an aisle open to their table.
 Several SDS members were injured by this group while trying to keep that aisle open.
 Since no University official sought to pacify those students whose violent intentions were openly apparent, a riotous situation ensued.
 One SDS member suffered a broken nose; many others sustained less severe injuries.
 Full-scale violence was averted only when Dean DeKoff agreed to eject the Marine recruiters.

-Yesterday's violence was clearly the result of arrogance and irresponsibility on the part of the University Administration.
-But more importantly, it resulted directly from the Administration's policy first of allowing the use of the campus by the military, and second of protecting the interests of the military more than the interests and safety of its students.